jseverin1984/election_analysis/README.md

 With this general election results Python script, the state of Colorado would be able to automate election results, with slight modification, at all level of government.
 This script can be used as a template to fit the desired needs for each election.
-For example, if in a senate election, votes came in by mail, by paper ballot and by electronic and all three data sets were counted and stored seperately in thier own csv files.
+For example, if in a senate election, votes came in by mail, by paper ballot and by electronic and all three data sets were counted and stored separately in their own csv files.
 I could modify the script in order to merge all forms of voting in order to streamline the tallying of votes and automate the winner.
 Also, if the results needed to be broken down into how many votes each candidate received from each county, modifying some of the script would produce that data.